 The Company has been included in the consolidated United States federal income tax return of BHI since December 7, 2016 when BHI became its sole shareholder in the transaction discussed in note 1.
 For state and local income tax purposes, the Company's results are included in 29 combined state and local income tax returns that include members of the consolidated United States federal income tax return of BHI.
-For financial reporting purposes, the company's current and deferred income taxes are calculated using the separate return method under ASC 740-10-30-27.
+For financial reporting purposes, the company's current and deferred income taxes are calculated using the modified separate return method (with benefits for losses) under ASC 740-10-30-27.
 All current and deferred tax expense and current and deferred tax liabilities are calculated as if the Company files separate federal and state income tax returns that exclude the income, deductions and tax attributes of BHI.
+In addition, under the benefits for losses method the consolidated group's ability to utilize net operating and capital losses generated by the Company is considered when assessing the realizability of its deferred tax assets.